 The red-bellied black snake is shiny black above with a red belly (sometimes pinkish or white).
 It is superficially similar to the small-eyed snake.
 These snakes occur in a variety of habitats near water but are more frequently encountered in wetter vegetation communities.
 They are active during the day and are often found basking in sunny patches in grass.
 Red-bellied blacks feed primarily on frogs but also eat small mammals and reptiles.
 They bear live young.
 It can grow to an average length of 2m.
 This species was once common across Brisbane but is believed to have decreased in numbers due to the impacts of preying on cane toads.
 It is now restricted to the cooler areas north and south of Brisbane.

 Red-naped snake Furina diadema

 Warning: Venomous/not considered dangerous

 The red-naped snake has a red or orange nape that is usually enclosed by a black head and neck band.
 However, in some individuals, the nape is a complete band causing confusion with the orange-naped snake.
-The red-naped snake is reddish-brown above, with flanks lighter in colour and most scales bear a dark brown or black diagonal edging.
+The red-naped snake is reddish-brown above, with flanks lighter in colour, most scales bear a dark brown or black diagonal edging.
 It is common in coastal and central western Queensland and is nocturnal, feeding on skinks.
 It can grow up to an average length of 0.4m.

 Rough-scaled snake Tropidechis carinatus

 Warning: Venomous/potentionally dangerous

 The rough-scaled snake is olive to greyish above with black flecks forming irregular bands or blotches and a greenish grey belly.
 The head is clearly distinct from its neck.
-Rough-scaled snakes get their name from raised lines or keels on the scales covering its back and sides.
-This snake can be confused with the keelback (freshwater snake), which also has strongly keeled scales, and both can occur near water (see Keelback description for differences).
+Rough-scaled snakes get their name from raised lines or keels on the scales covering their backs and sides.
+This snake can be confused with the keelback (freshwater snake), which also has strongly keeled scales, and both can occur near water (see keelback description for differences).
 It occurs across a range of wetter habitats and feeds on small mammals, birds, reptiles and frogs.
 This species can grow up to 1m in length.
 This species is more common in the hinterland areas of Brisbane including the D'Aguilar Range.

 Spotted black-snake Pseudechis guttatus